aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Yeah, a lot, huh?
 A lot of stuff.

 A: Well, I was a very sickly child.
 I had a brother who was born...
 I was born about 18 months after he was, so he was still in diapers.
 And he never forgave me for taking mom's attention away from him.
 I see.
 And, you know, the snap beats as I get home.
 So he was pushing me on rusty nails and rakes and things like that.
 Anything that my mother would take me to the hospital.
-You know, everybody's afraid of locked jaws, especially with infants and children.
+You know, everybody's afraid of lockjaws, especially with infants and children.
 So I had three tetanus shots by the time I was 18 months old.
 And that gave me autism.
 So I was unable to communicate.
 And when I would go into my stairs, my parents would slap me and prevent me from doing that.
 I mean, if I just kept going for five minutes, kept going in the stairs, they'd slap me for the whole five minutes.

 P: My goodness.